 Sept.
 15, 2020: Solar Cycle 25 is officially underway.
-NASA and NOAA made the announcement during a media teleconference yesterday, Sept.
-15th.
+NASA and NOAA made the announcement during a media teleconference earlier today.
 According to an international panel of experts, the sunspot number hit rock bottom in Dec.
 2019, bringing an end to old Solar Cycle 24.
 Since then, sunspot counts have been slowly increasing, heralding new Solar Cycle 25.

 “How quickly solar activity rises is an indicator on how strong the next solar cycle will be,” says Doug Biesecker of NOAA’s Space Weather Prediction Center, co-chair of the Solar Cycle 25 Prediction Panel.
 “Although we’ve seen a steady increase in sunspot activity this year, it is slow.”